Should a man pay for dinner? Short answer: Yes. Yes! YES, pay!

 My recommendation is to figure out if your values match before you date with casual chitchat about modern vs. traditional values and what that means to each of you.

 But, Anna, that’s kind of personal don’tcha think?
 What if our values don’t match?

 Um, well, then why would y’all be going on any kind of date?
-Save your time and dough, ray, me for the right partner.
+Save your time for the right partner.

 Again, if you’re looking for a long-term partner—if you’re here, that’s your goal—then it’s advisable to investigate (but not interrogate) your potential partners in advance.